NHPELE/Zenkoro/README.md

 ## Running the Frontend

 Open `index.html` in your browser to see the page.
 Styling is provided in `style.css`.
-The page includes a login modal handled by `login.js`.
+The login button links to `login.html`, which uses `login.js` to communicate with the backend.

 ## Backend Server